Skip to main content

 However, recent replications have challenged the strongest versions of this theory.
 What remains supported: important decisions and difficult tasks benefit from dedicated attention, and mornings—before distractions pile up—often provide that.
 If you struggle with afternoon focus, consider energy management strategies to sustain performance throughout the day.

-Adenosine and Alertness
+What is Adenosine and Alertness?

 Throughout the day, adenosine builds up in your brain, creating sleep pressure.
 When you wake, adenosine levels are lowest (assuming adequate sleep).
 This biological state supports complex cognitive tasks that require sustained focus.